eformsignen/eformsignen.github.io/help/chapter2.rst

    Displays the number of documents saved temporarily before clicking the **Start now** button when creating a document from **New from my file**.
 When clicked, the **Drafts** page is displayed.

 **⑧ Action required**
-   Displays the list of the three most recent documents that require your action and the number of documents requiring your action.You can click on the name of a document in the list to open the document.
+   Displays the list of the three most recent documents that require your action and the number of documents requiring your action.
+You can click on the name of a document in the list to open the document.
 Also, you can click the more **(+)** button to go to the **Action required** page.

 **⑨ Saved draft**
    Shows the number of documents saved in **Drafts** and the three most